davidtkramer/mock_api/README.md

   include MockApi

   mock do
-    # Intercept requests from this base url.
+    # Intercept requests to this url and route them to this api.
     url 'example.com'
-    # Configure an in-memory store for entities managed by this api.
+    # Configure in-memory store(s) for entities managed by this api.
     store :messages
   end